Job outlooks for Accounting technicians and bookkeepers

 - There are a small number of unemployed workers with recent experience in this occupation.

-- Jobs in this occupational group mainly depend on the demand for compiling financial statements, bookkeeping, and payroll services.
+Demand for this occupational group depends mainly on the demand for bookkeeping, financial statement compilation and payroll services.

-- Demand related to new accounting standards, cybersecurity, and enhanced cash flow monitoring, transparency, and fraud prevention continue to support the expansion of accounting services.
+Demand related to new accounting standards and fraud prevention continue to support the expansion of accounting services.

 - Accounting technicians and bookkeepers mainly work in the following sectors:

-The employment outlook will be good for Accounting technicians and bookkeepers (NOC 1311) in the Outaouais region for the 2022-2024 period.
+The employment outlook will be very good for Accounting technicians and bookkeepers (NOC 12200) in the Capitale-Nationale region for the 2024-2026 period.

 The following factors contributed to this outlook: